b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 Pretty good, here `{i, j}` means between `i` and `j` (inclusive - inclusive)
-occurences of the previous token (`\d`). `{, j}` stands for 0 to `j` and `{i, }`
+occurrences of the previous token (`\d`). `{, j}` stands for 0 to `j` and `{i,
-stands for `i` or more.
-Therefore, we only match 1 or more digits in a line, so
+}` stands for `i` or more.
+Therefore, we only match 1 or more digits in a line,
-it seems that we are finally there.
-Well, not quite, right now we got no way to
+so it seems that we are finally there.
+Well, not quite, right now we got no way
-tell do the digits denote money or years (they're from file
+to tell do the digits denote money or years (they're from file
 `loremDollarsDates.txt`).

 Let's try to change our regex a bit to extract only dollars.